Cité Soleil: History

 During the mid-1990s, the city's population was terrorized by armed gangs which drove the local police out; this situation prevented officials aid workers from intervening to provide help.
 In 1999, Cité Soleil was set on fire by a gang and at least 50 shacks were burned.
 By 2002, the violence escalated as the gangs began warring with each other in addition to preying on ordinary people.
-Many inhabitants had temporarily left to escape the turmoil.
+Many inhabitants temporarily left to escape the turmoil.
 In a series of operations from 2004 to 2007, UN peacekeepers tried to seize control from the gangs in Cité Soleil and end the chaos.
 Although the United Nations Stabilization Mission (MINUSTAH) has been deployed since 2004, it continues to struggle for control over the armed gangs and the violent confrontations continue.
 MINUSTAH maintains an armed checkpoint at the entrance to Cité Soleil and the road is blocked with armed vehicles.
 In December 2004, a group of armed ex-soldiers occupied Aristide's home against the wishes of the Haitian government.
 In January 2006, two Jordanian peacekeepers were killed in Cité Soleil.
 The UN has described the human rights situation in Haiti as "catastrophic".

 On July 7, 2022, a gang warfare erupted between the G9 and G-Pèp gangs over the control of the neighbourhood, resulting in the death of 47 gang members and 42 civilians.

-On 6 and 7 December 2024, Cité Soleil was the site of a massacre perpetrated by a gang controlling the area of Wharf Jeremie, leaving at least 184 people dead according to the U.N.
+On 6 and 7 December 2024, Cité Soleil was the site of a massacre perpetrated by a gang controlling the area of Wharf Jeremie, leaving at least 207 people dead according to the U.N.
 Elderly Haitian Vodou practitioners were reportedly the primary targets.
-The death toll of 184 fatalities, if confirmed, makes the massacre the most deadly gang incident in Haiti in 2024.
+The death toll of 207 fatalities, if confirmed, makes the massacre the most deadly gang incident in Haiti in 2024.